-- 75. In such circumstances, applications should be submitted to The Executive Director, The Standards Commission for Scotland, Room T2.21, The Scottish Parliament, Edinburgh, EH 99 ISP, setting out in detail all the relevant information, including the reasons why a dispensation is sought.
-Factors to consider before making the application include: - whether it would be in accordance with both the spirit and intent of the Code of Conduct to grant the dispensation - whether you have provided sufficient reasons for the request, including what the effect or consequence would be if it was not granted. - respond as soon as it reasonably can after receipt of all information and will normally be able to provide a response within 20 working days.
+- 78. In such circumstances, applications should be submitted to The Executive Director, The Standards Commission for Scotland, Room T2.21, The Scottish Parliament, Edinburgh, EH99 1SP, setting out in detail all the relevant information, including the reasons why a dispensation is sought.
+Factors to consider before making the application include: - whether it would be in accordance with both the spirit and intent of the Code of Conduct to grant the dispensation; and - whether you have provided sufficient reasons for the request, including what the effect or consequence would be if it was not granted.

-Where an application for dispensation relates to a specific item of business, the Commission will endeavour to respond before the meeting in question.
-However, Standards Commission Members only work on a part time basis so this may not always be possible and, therefore, Applications should be submitted to the Commission as soon as the relevant information is known.
+79. The Standards Commission will respond as soon as it reasonably can after receipt of all information and will normally be able to provide a response within 20 working days.
+Where an application for dispensation relates to a specific item of business, the Standards Commission will endeavour to respond before the meeting in question.
+However, Standards Commission Members only work on a part time basis so this may not always be possible and, therefore, applications should be submitted to the Standards Commission as soon as the relevant information / circumstances are known.